DAPI: Modelling of absorption and fluorescence properties

 This DNA fluorescent probe has been effectively modeled using the time-dependent density functional theory, coupled with the IEF version of the polarizable continuum model.
 This quantum-mechanical modeling has rationalized the absorption and fluorescence behavior given by minor groove binding and intercalation in the DNA pocket, in term of a reduced structural flexibility and polarization.

 Live cells and toxicity

 DAPI can be used for fixed cell staining.
 The concentration of DAPI needed for live cell staining is generally very high; it is rarely used for live cells.
 It is labeled non-toxic in its MSDS and though it was not shown to have mutagenicity to E. coli, it is labelled as a known mutagen in manufacturer information.
 As it is a small DNA binding compound, it is likely to have some carcinogenic effects and care should be taken in its handling and disposal.

 Alternatives

-Endothelial cells stained with DAPI (blue), phalloidin (red) and through immunofluorescence via an antibody bound to fluorescein isothiocyanate (FITC) (green).
+Epithelial cell (HaCaT keratinocytes) nuclei stained with DAPI.

 The Hoechst stains are similar to DAPI in that they are also blue-fluorescent DNA stains which are compatible with both live- and fixed-cell applications, as well as visible using the same equipment filter settings as for DAPI.